 This program has proven to extend beyond the boundaries of Special Gifts Theatre, as friendships, understanding and respect grow on a daily basis.
 When possible, we try to have mentors and theatre buddies in the same school district so relationships can continue to grow outside of SGT.
 This becomes an important part of our mission as we “break down stereotypes related to disabilities within the community at large.”
 This program offers as many growth experiences for our mentors as it does for our students with special needs.
 Experiencing diversity early in life helps children learn to accept and appreciate others for their inner creative being.

 Peer Mentors/Buddies come to the program one day a week and spend about 1 to 1 ½ hours per week in the classroom with their theatre buddy.
 The specific days and times of the week vary since we do have multiple programs that offer Peer Mentors/Buddies.
 The length of the program can be from two to seven months where each mentor works directly with a student that has special needs.
-The friendship and bond that grows between these two individuals during the program is significant.
+The friendship and bond that grows between these two individuals during the program are significant.
 Each week the student looks forward to seeing their buddy so together they can work on the show.
-Since the Peer Mentor has such an important role with the student, a strong commitment on behalf of each mentor is required for this program.
+Since the Peer Mentor has such an important role with the student, a strong commitment on behalf of each mentor

 Peer Mentors work with their “theatre buddy” in the classroom and on stage.
 Activities shared together include exercises, games, learning lines, acting techniques, dancing and singing.
 Each session ends with an on-stage production.
 As the season comes to an end, peer mentors are expected to be at dress rehearsals and performances to assist and encourage their theatre buddy on stage.